mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

 ###  Which tracks were frequently skipped?　⏭️
 ### What are the top podcast episodes 🎙️
 ###  Based on the past data, will podcasts occupy most listening time or tracks? :headphones:
-###  Based on past data, who are the most played artists and tracks for 2025?" :question:
+###  Based on the past data, who are the most played artists and tracks for 2025?" :question:
 # Conclusion